uriel1998/mpdq/README.md

 ### From the INI file

 `rotate_time` in the ini file defines how long mpdq keeps a log for in hours -- and helps define how often each genre will be played.

+`no_replay_rotate` in the ini file defines how long you will *not* hear a particular track again in hours, like how radio stations used to promise you wouldn't hear the same song twice in a workday.
+This checks the *track filename* not the *title*.

 `album_mins` and `artist_mins` will *separately* define the minimum interval *in minutes* before a specific album or artist will be played again.
-This should be shorter than `rotate_time`.
+These should be shorter than `no_replay_rotate`.

 `genres_exclude_album_check` is a list of genres where the `album_mins` and `artist_mins` checks will be *disabled*, for example, if you have a genre with only one or two artists or